 This event has been canceled with a note:

-"Hi, No topic proposed, cancelling.
+"Hi, Cancelling for this week as no topic proposed.
 Thanks, Olivier. "

 TF-A Tech Forum